CybercentreCanada/haunted-house/readme.md

 ## Important
 - azure retry for connection errors
 - turn garbage collection back on
-- allow out of order insertion
+- search progress
+- add storage and file counts to status

 ## Nice to have/performance
 - add config flag to tune filter memory use
 - add tracing
 - use more single value structs for better build time error detection
 - join query and of literals into block ands
-- let index file handle out of order writes
-- segment worker database
 - use websocket for communication between broker and workers